laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 - Base experience gain amplified to speed up leveling significantly
 - Crafting speeds increased significantly
 - Craft everything for free in all benches
-- All slot stack sizes changed to 100
+- All slot stack sizes changed to 100 (except Salt, Charcoal and Paints - increased to 1,000)
 - Adds crafting of Oxite, Coal & Salt to Character crafting level
 - No fall damage, 5000kg of carry weight, boosted stamina, speed, health, swim and run stats
 - Temperature effects disabled